JARGON BUSTER: HOW INTEREST RATES AFFECT VALUATIONS

 How interest rates affect valuations

-The prospect of rising interest rates has implications for the valuations of some companies.
+The prospect of rising interest rates has implications for the valuations of companies.

 Higher interest rates reduce the relative appeal of companies paying a big dividend.
-All of a sudden, the interest on offer at the bank or in bonds is more attractive – as more viable alternatives are now available.
+All of a sudden, the interest on offer at the bank from a bond is more attractive – as more viable alternatives are now available.

 However, rising interest rates can also hurt the so-called ‘growth’ stocks.
 A growth stock is one that has a long growth pathway ahead of it – such as a technology or healthcare company.